David Cameron held the first LGBT reception at a Tory…

 Back in the ‘80s, Steffan Whitfield was a ‘female impersonator’ who resembled Leo DiCaprio as a boy and Marilyn Monroe in drag.
 A hit at Madame Jo Jo’s, the tabloids loved him and he went on to promote the Way Out Club “for girls, boys and inbetweenies.”

-Sadly, he died in 2005 and a few days before his memorial party, something spooky occurred.
-Unbidden, a photograph of Steffan in a gold lamé dress, fell from a bookshelf, fluttering into my face like a ghostly butterfly.
-Naturally, I screamed the house down, which goes to prove that a lifetime of acting butch won’t change your chromosomes.
+He died in 2005 and a few days before his memorial party, something spooky occurred.
+A photograph of Steffan in a gold lamé dress, fell from a bookshelf, fluttering into my face like a ghostly butterfly.
+Naturally, I screamed the house down.

 “What’s wrong?” begged my flatmate.

 “I just got a message from beyond the grave.
-From Steffan,” I explained.
+From Steffan,” I gibbered.

 “What’s the message?” he asked, deeply concerned.